A Day In The Life

 + Ability to work outdoors in all climate conditions and indoors in non-climate-controlled conditions

-+ Willingness and ability to wear company-issued personal protection equipment including safety glasses, hard had, steel toed shoes, gloves, Tyvek coveralls, and respirator.
++ Willingness and ability to wear company-issued personal protection equipment including safety glasses, hard had, steel toed shoes, gloves, Tyvek coveralls, and respirator (gentlemen – this means no beards)

 + Experience in warehouse or manufacturing environment